- Write a headline catchy enough so people read it and interesting enough so they read the next sentence.

 In its natural development, every market’s awareness passes through several stages.
-The more aware your market, the easier the selling job, the less you need to say.
+The more aware your market is, the easier the selling job, the less you need to say.

 The longer the product exists, the more sophisticated the market is, the harder it will be to sell.

 → your headline—in fact, your entire ad—needs to state a little more except the name of your product and a bargain price (if applicable).